Filipa Moreno

 • Artificial Intelligence (AI) is one of the most impacting technologies for the world economy;

-• Companies can use AI to: Change the way they understand and interact with their customers; Offer smarter products and services; Improve and automate critical business processes.
+• Companies can use AI to Change the way they understand and interact with their customers, offer smarter products and services, and improve and automate critical business processes.

-• Xpand IT has two approaches when considering this technology project: AI as-a-Service and Data Science.
+• Xpand IT takes two approaches to this technology project: AI as-a-Service and Data Science.
+Learn how to take advantage of Artificial Intelligence through use cases.

-One of the most popular technologies in recent years (for different reasons) has been Artificial Intelligence.
-Much has been discussed about this technology: either we praise the improvements it allows in areas such as health, retail or industry, or we fear that all these technological advances that AI (Artificial Intelligence) has allowed in recent years will extinguish a significant amount of jobs on which our society currently depends.
+Artificial Intelligence is one of the most popular technologies in recent years (for different reasons).
+Much has been discussed about this technology: either we praise the improvements it allows in areas such as health, retail or industry, or we fear that all these technological advances that AI (Artificial Intelligence) has allowed in recent years will extinguish a significant number of jobs on which our society currently depends.

-We can say with some confidence that you will have crossed paths with the concept of Artificial Intelligence at some point in your life.
+We can confidently say that you will have crossed paths with the concept of Artificial Intelligence at some point in your life.
 According to the Oxford English Dictionary, we can define it “as the theory and development of computer systems able to perform tasks normally requiring human intelligence”.
-As such, and because this technology simulates and reproduces some human behaviours, we can recognise the enormous disruptive impact it is already having on our society.
-We know that Artificial Intelligence (AI) will eventually transform every job, business, and industry in the world.
+As such, and because this technology simulates and reproduces some of the human behaviours, we can recognise the enormous disruptive impact has on our society.
+We know that Artificial Intelligence (AI) continues to transform every job, business, and industry in the world.

-But regardless of the advantages or potential limitations that Artificial Intelligence (AI) may have, it’s an unavoidable fact that this technology is proving to be one of the most impactful for our economy.
+Regardless of the advantages or potential limitations that artificial intelligence (AI) may have, it’s undeniable that this is one of the most impactful technologies for our economy.
 There are countless opportunities for companies to take advantage of the best that Artificial Intelligence (AI) has to offer.
 The proof is the growing number of pioneers in AI – examples include Microsoft, GAFA [Google, Amazon, Facebook and Apple], IBM, Alibaba, Tencent, JD.com and Baidu – that continue investing in Research & Development in different areas of AI (Artificial Intelligence) and that with their investment, prove the viability of the technology for “real life” cases.

 • Change the way they understand and interact with their customers;